 - Stop taking all supplements not prescribed by your doctor at least 2 weeks before surgery

 - There is some concern that long term eating of bamboo shoots may contribute to hypothyroidism.
-There are not much bamboo shoots in the supplement.
+There is not much bamboo shoots in the supplement.
 If you have a low-acting thyroid, it might be best to ask your pharmacist.